Freiling87/CCU/CCU/Scratchpad.md

 - Bugfixes
   - Default Goals
 	- Scene Setters are no longer interrupted by "Flee" behaviors.
+    - Random Teleport no longer breaks the Scene Setter system.
   - Objects
 	- Containers
-	  - Can no longer loot via hack (Lame!)
+	  - Can no longer loot via hack - Lame!
 	  - Disabled redundant Open/Search buttons.
+      - "Search" button no longer shows up on empty containers.
 	- Investigateables
 	  - Computer no longer interrupts hacking interaction when Investigation text is set.
 	  - Investigate button no longer appears with blank text.